Nmap, Network Mapper

 • Random Host Scan: nmap -v -iR 10000 -Pn -p 80

-To explore further syntax options and CLI parameters, consult the Nmap manual by using:
+To explore further syntax options and command-line parameters, consult the Nmap manual by using:

 man nmap